Please send your speaker proposals for Exploring Psychedelics 2019 to the "contact" page on psychedelicwitch.com

 Who can submit?

 Anyone!
 The Exploring Psychedelics Conference strives to be as inclusive and diverse as possible.
 In addition to receiving submissions from academics, researchers, and well-known figures in the field of psychedelics, submissions from SOU students, local practitioners and enthusiasts, religious and spiritual leaders, artists and healers, are all encouraged.
 Minorities, women, and under-represented groups are also encouraged to submit to help diversify the field of psychedelic studies, which, like many areas, has often been dominated by white men.
-The four previous years of the Exploring Psychedelic Conference have been very diverse and 2018 will be no exception, provided that the submissions come in!

 How long are presentations?